SuperOfficeDocs/superoffice-docs/docs/en/request/learn/find.md

 ## View search results for requests

-Once you have a list of requests using one of the methods above, you will be in a screen containing the following sections:
+After you have a list of requests using one of the methods above, you will be in a screen containing the following sections:

 * **Result**: This contains all the requests that match your search criteria.